 At a village railway station in occupied Czechoslovakia, a bumbling dispatcher’s apprentice longs to liberate himself from his virginity.
-Oblivious to the war and the resistance that surrounds him, this young man embarks on a journey of sexual awakening and self-discovery, encountering a universe of frustration, eroticism, and adventure within his sleepy backwater depot.
-Wry and tender, Academy Award™-winning Closely Watched Trains is a masterpiece of human observation and one of the best-loved films of the Czech New Wave. —The Criterion Collection
+Wry and tender, Jiri Menzel’s Academy Award-winning Closely Watched Trains is a masterpiece of human observation.

 This film is not currently playing on MUBI but 30 other great films are.
 See what’s now showing

 It’s a coming of age tale that ultimately reaches a conclusion that is a encompassing symbol for boys who came of age in the battles of World War II.
 Fighting, rather standing by ready, as the generals and commanders determine the direction the world takes.
 Caught in the crossfire and barely even knowing it as the world moves around them.
 There are more important things on the mind of an adolescent boy

 Clever and quick, parts of it initially seem meandering or meaningless but a lot more than meets the eye.
 Great use of music, some inspired acting, really nice.

 CLOSELY WATCHED TRAINS is the perfect example of a smart comedy.
 A tragic period, WWII, a naive hero à la Jerry Lewis, sex scenes handled lightly and without any vulgarity like the ink pads over the young woman's leg which is one of the most erotic scenes I've seen in a movie of the 60's, a lot of great supporting roles and an ending that leaves the audience speechless .
 93 minutes of sheer pleasure.
 Masterpiece.